ansys/pychemkin/doc/source/user_guide.rst

 - **Stream:** A mixture object with an additional property of mass flow rate.
 - **Reactor:** An instance of a Chemkin reactor model that transforms the initial mixture into another mixture.

 The following figure shows PyChemkin's mixture-centric concept.
 It illustrates the basic types of operations applicable to a mixture, which inherits all properties of a chemistry set.
-A mixture can then be combined or mixed with a constraint, equilibrium (with constraints), and a process (by a reactor model).
+A mixture can be combined with a constraint, equilibrium (with constraints), or a process (by a reactor model).

 .. image:: _static/mixture_concept.png
    :width: 600